 Program Description

-If you’re interested in music production and engineering, considering studying Music Technology.
-Music technology includes any device, mechanism, machine, or tool that is used to make or perform music.
-As a student of this program at the U, you will learn the theoretical knowledge and technical skills needed to help you employ technology in your work as a musician or related profession.
+If you’re interested in music production and engineering, consider studying Music Technology.
+Music technology includes any secondary device, mechanism, machine, or tool that is used to make, record, perform or modify music.
 The U’s School of Music is accredited by the National Association of Schools of Music (NASM), ensuring that you will receive the top-notch education you need to excel in your field.
-The program consists of music technology courses offered by the School of Music and music-related electives from scientific fields.
-Example offerings include computer science and programming, computers and the arts, and the physics of audio and video.

 Meet with a College of Fine Arts Academic Advisor for more information and to declare.